ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 - A string with a date, but no time component: `YYYY`, `YYYYMM`, `YYYY*MM`, `DD/MM/YYYY`, `DD-MM-YY` etc.
 - A string with a day and time: `DD`, `DD hh`, `DD hh:mm`.
 In this case `MM` is substituted by `01`.
 - A string that includes the date and time along with time zone offset information: `YYYY-MM-DD hh:mm:ss ±h:mm`, etc. For example, `2020-12-12 17:36:00 -5:00`.
-- A string that includes the date and time in the [syslog timestamp](https://datatracker.ietf.org/doc/html/rfc3164) format.
+- A [syslog timestamp](https://datatracker.ietf.org/doc/html/rfc3164#section-4.1.2): `Mmm dd hh:mm:ss`.
 For example, `Jun  9 14:20:32`.

 For all of the formats with separator the function parses months names expressed by their full name or by the first three letters of a month name.
 Examples: `24/DEC/18`, `24-Dec-18`, `01-September-2018`.
 If the year is not specified, it is considered to be equal to the current year.
-If the resulting date and time happens to be ahead of the current moment even by a second, the current year is substituted by the previous one.
+If the resulting DateTime happen to be in the future (even by a second after the current moment), then the current year is substituted by the previous year.

 **Returned value**